New infinitic.io Website!

 For example, dispatching getters or setters of a workflow is a way to get or set properties in another workflow.
 In the example below, we can use the getter/setter methods of points property from another workflow.
 Also, the bonus method lets us add a bonus to the current value of points.

-@Name annotation
+@Name Annotation

 A workflow instance is internally described by both its full java name (package included) and the name of the method called.